Postorgasmic illness syndrome: Synonyms and related conditions

 Post-coital tristesse (PCT) is a feeling of melancholy and anxiety after sexual intercourse that lasts anywhere from five minutes to two hours.
 PCT, which affects both men and women, occurs only after sexual intercourse and does not require an orgasm to occur, and in that its effects are primarily emotional rather than physiological.
-By contrast, POIS affects only men, consists primarily of physiological symptoms that are triggered by ejaculation and that can last, in some people, for up to a week.
+POIS affects both men and women but more frequently affects men, consists primarily of physiological symptoms that are triggered by orgasm and that can last, in some people, for up to a week.
 While PCT and POIS are distinct conditions, some doctors speculate that they could be related.

 An array of more subtle and lingering symptoms after orgasm, which do not constitute POIS, may contribute to habituation between mates.
 They may show up as restlessness, irritability, increased sexual frustration, apathy, sluggishness, neediness, dissatisfaction with a mate, or weepiness over the days or weeks after intense sexual stimulation.
 Such phenomena may be part of human mating physiology itself.

 Sexual headache is a distinct condition characterized by headaches that usually begin before or during orgasm.

 Mechanism

 The cause of POIS is unknown.
 Some doctors hypothesize that POIS is caused by an auto-immune reaction.
 Other doctors suspect a hormone imbalance as the cause.
 Different causes have also been proposed.
-None of the proposed causes fully explain the disease.
+None of the proposed causes can fully explain the disease.